 Most of the errors introduced by pencil-and-paper heat-loss calculations trend in the same direction: namely, they overestimate heat loss.
 Moreover, HVAC contractors commonly add fudge factors to cover any unknown defects in construction, pushing heat loss estimates higher still.
 The net result: most furnaces and boilers are grossly oversized.

 In recent years, energy modelers have developed increasingly sophisticated software programs that do a much better job of predicting heat loss rates than the crude pencil-and-paper method described above.
 Unfortunately, improved accuracy comes at a cost: the need for more data entry.

 The purpose of this introduction to heat loss calculations is to provide designers with a framework for understanding how these calculations are made.
 There is, of course, much more to say on the topic.

-In future blogs, I’ll discuss cooling load calculations.
-I'll also discuss the question of when room-by-room heat-loss calculations are necessary and when they are a waste of time.
-Finally, I'll provide advice on software options for making these calculations.
+In Part 3 of this blog series, I’ll discuss cooling load calculations.
+In Part 4 of the series, I'll discuss the question of when room-by-room heat-loss calculations are necessary and when they are a waste of time.

 Last week’s blog: “How to Perform a Heat-Loss Calculation — Part 1.”

 Apr 28, 2012 1:02 PM ET

 Apr 29, 2012 9:02 AM ET